rkp8000/hypothesize/README.md

 #### Documents and topics

-In *hypothesize* there are two kinds of objects: *documents* and *topics*.
-Documents are typically published journal articles or reports, and topics are text files for your notes and ideas that get rendered into simple webpages when you save them.
+First, there are two kinds of objects to work with: *documents* and *topics*.
+Documents are typically published journal articles or reports, and topics are text files for your notes and organization that get rendered into simple webpages when you save them.

 #### Keys